jhe274/Jiachen-He.github.io/_pages/cv.md

   - **Optical Metrology**: Expert in birefringence measurement system.
 Performed precise optical alignment, system calibration and optimization, utilizing lock-in amplifiers, Muller calculus, and waveform analysis to achieve sub-μrad accuracy in sensitive optical signal measurements.

+  - **Laser Frequency Stabilization**: Extensive experience in spectroscopic laser locking using PDH and DSAS techniques with cavities and alkali metals (Rb, K), reducing laser frequency drift to 200 kHz/h, more than 110 times more stable than unlocked laser.

   - **Software Development**: Strong background in scientific programming, developed Python package for the wavelength meter, facilitating efficient communication and buffer usage without relying on low-level SCPI commands.

   - **Data Analysis**: Created and implemented multiple Python scripts for comprehensive Faraday rotation data analysis.
 All scripts and packages are available on GitHub to promote transparency and collaboration in scientific research.